 Regardless of your reason, Binance currently has two products on its suite to cater to your crypto borrowing needs:

 1. Binance Margin.
 Launched in July 2019, Binance Margin is built into the main exchange platform of Binance.
 When you enable Binance Margin, you can access greater sums of capital by getting additional funds from a third-party provider, which is Binance in this case.
 Right now, there are 69 borrowable cryptocurrencies on Binance Margin.

 When you use Binance Margin, you have the chance to amplify your trading results, resulting in bigger gains on successful trades in comparison to using just your existing funds.
 However, this also carries a risk of amplified losses, so borrow with caution.

 2. Binance Loans.
 A more recent feature in our ever-expanding suite of crypto financial solutions, the Binance Loans platform allows you to borrow USDT or BUSD by securing a collateral amount of crypto within your account.

-You’re given options regarding how long you want your loan to last (options include seven, 14, 30, and 90 days), as well as the crypto you want to use as collateral (BTC, BCH, XRP, ETH, EOS, or LTC).
+You’re given options regarding how long you want your loan to last (options include 7, 14, 30, 90 and 180 days), as well as the crypto you want to use as collateral (there are 22 cryptocurrencies can be used as collateral now).
 The platform’s simple interface calculates the collateral and repayment amounts you’ll need to agree to for the loan, as well as the breakdown of how the interest is calculated.